Optimal investment problem with M-CEV model: closed form solution and applications to the algorithmic trading: Numerics

 \subsection{Computational speed test}

-In this section we present computational speed benchmark.
-We perform tests on the standard laptop with Intel® Core™ i7-3537U processor and GCC 6.3.1 C++ compiler.
-Both algorithms computes (\ref{eq:special_function_term}) for any $z$ by $10^4$ times.
+In this section we present a computational speed benchmark.
+We perform tests on the standard laptop with an Intel® Core™ i7-3537U processor and a GCC 6.3.1 C++ compiler.
+Both algorithms compute (\ref{eq:special_function_term}) for any $z$ by $10^4$ times.
 Our algorithm performs computations with accuracy $\epsilon = 10^{-10}$.
-GSL routines have predefined accuracy and we can not change it.
-Let us also mention that our algorithm can compute (\ref{eq:special_function_term}) for large values (e.g. $\lambda = 1.2$, $\eta = 2.12$, $x = 800$) while GSL routines have an overflow errors.
-Hence we need in tuning of GSL solution in case of large values of function argument.
-Figure (\ref{fig: speed_test}) illustrates comparison between our method based on formulas (\ref{eq:series_exp_special_term} - \ref{eq:coef_c_and_d}) and direct computation of numerator and denominator in (\ref{eq:special_function_term}) by GSL routines.
-Left sub-figure illustrates computational speed of algorithms based on our formula for small arguments (red line) and GSL algorithm (blue line).
+Parameters are set to $\theta = 5.24$ and $\omega = 1.42$.
+GSL routines have a predefined accuracy and we can-not change it.
+Let us also mention that our algorithm can compute (\ref{eq:special_function_term}) for large values (e.g. $x > 732$) while GSL routines have overflow errors.
+Hence we need in some modifications of GSL routines (e.g. we can compute $e^{-x} \Psi(\theta, \omega,x)$ to avoid overflow) in case of large values of function argument.
+Figure (\ref{fig: speed_test}) illustrates a comparison between our method based on formulas (\ref{eq:series_exp_special_term} - \ref{eq:coef_c_and_d}) and direct computation of the numerator and denominator in (\ref{eq:special_function_term}) using GSL routines.
+Parameters are set to The left sub-figure illustrates the computational speed of algorithms based on our formula for small arguments (red line) and the GSL algorithm (blue line).
 For $0<x<1$ our algorithm is faster than GSL, but for $1<x<4$ GSL is faster.
 Let us note that if we change $\epsilon$ we will have other results.
-Right sub-figure illustrates speed's comparison in case of large argument $x$.
-In this case our solution is faster than GSL at whole test segment $40<x<700$.
-We guess that low speed of GSL routines can be caused by exponential grow of Kummer functions for large argument (it also can cause overflow errors).
-The source C++ codes can be found at GitHub repository: https://github.com/DmitryMuravey/MCEVbenchmarks.
+The right sub-figure illustrates speed's comparison in case of large argument $x$.
+In this case our solution is faster than GSL at whole segment $40<x<732$.
+For $732<x<1000$ GSL routines can not evaluate function value.
+We suggest the low speed of GSL routines may be caused by exponential grow of the Kummer functions for large arguments (it also can cause overflow errors).
+The source C++ codes can be found at GitHub repository (see link in the references).